 When it comes to the “voice acting”, well, if you’ve played a Banjo before, you’ll know that each character speaks with a collection of half a dozen vocal “noises”.
 It worked back then with all characters, and it still works here…with some of them.
 Characters like Yooka, Laylee, Dr. Puzz and some smaller NPCs have vocal growls that are cute, simple, and not very irritating.
 Other characters like the main villain, guest character Shovel Knight (yup, he’s in the game!) and Kartos (“the god of ore”) feature quite irritating voice growls that don’t fit very well in the game.
 Thankfully, the game allows you to somewhat “cancel” those noises by pressing X (or A) during conversations.

 Visually speaking, Yooka-Laylee is beautiful.
-Its usage of colors is downright amazing and refreshing in this day and age of gritty brown games, its lighting effects are superb, characters are well-modeled and very well animated and the framerate is 99% of the time constant at 30fps.
+Its usage of colors is downright amazing and refreshing in this day and age of gritty brown games, its lighting effects are superb, characters are well-modeled and very well animated and the framerate is 99% of the time a constant 30 fps.
 Everything is very well polished, as you’d expect from those developers.

 There is a little flaw in this department, though.
 While textures are, for the most part, pretty decent, there are quite a few very poor-quality textures used throughout the game, mostly in the edges of levels.
 While understandable, given that those are places in which you’re usually not supposed to go in any game, the fact that this game lets you walk freely to them (not to mention that, given the collect-a-thon nature of Yooka-Laylee, you’ll constantly sniff around through the edges of levels for some items) with ease increases the amount of times you’ll see a badly textured object.